Owen Davis | 2 Mar '20

 Once again with respect to intermittent fasting or even low calorie modified fasts, we see significant adverse effects if you look at all the numbers in the chemistry and not just a few select parameters.

-The biggest problem we see is a drop in a client's lymphocyte count less than 2 and the other protein markers - which has significant immune problems with time.
+Once again, the biggest problem we see is a drop in a client's lymphocyte count below 2 and other protein markers - which has significant immune problems with time.
 Also, if protein intake is inadequate, the gentle erosion of bone density occurs not to mention obvious muscle loss occurs and thus strength.
 So we become skinny fat - flabby on the backs of the arms and legs.
 If your goal is to have a strong immune system that has the ability to fight off pathogens and shut down inflammation, you will need adequate protein at any given time.

 Finding the right 'diet' in the modern world has largely centered on eliminating certain foods for weight reduction.
 But what if finding the right 'diet' for your individual needs focused on nutrient intake and uptake and thus automatically lead to weight loss?
 More importantly, what if the foods in this 'diet' helped correct and prevent conditions including ADHD, asthma, allergies, cancer, depression, heart disease, dementia, diabetes and a range of auto-immune diseases?

 Depending on gender, age, lifestyle, origin, climate, genes, health status and unique toxic load, our nutritional